Azure-Samples/azure-monitor-opencensus-python/azure_monitor/azfunc_sample/README.md

 func start
 ```

+> NOTE: The `func` command is installed as part of the Azure Function Tools as part of the environment setup.

 - If you get an error about `psutil._psutil_windows` do the following:
   - Open the `.venv\Lib\site-packages` folder and delete the `psutil` and `psutil-5.9.1.dist-info` folders.
   - Then run the following: